jldeen/azurespn/README.md

 ```
 chmod +x local_scripts/create_serviceprincipal.sh
 ```
 The above example assumes you are in the root of your repo.
 You will want to adjust the file path accordingly.
-It is recommended to run this script from root since you might need the encrypted env files available at the root, unless you specify a different path in your codeship-services.yml file.

 Then run the script by typing the following:
 ```